Covid-19 Update - Youth

 So far, we have been baking, drawing, eating, playing games and worshipping!
 As United, we feel meeting little and often is more important, especially for those in isolation, so please email me at email@example.com to find out more and see how your young people can join in!

-As Upagear, we are still meeting on Wednesdays on top of all the exciting activities we are doing with United.
+As Upagear, we are now meeting on Sunday evenings on top of all the exciting activities we are doing with United.
 Go to the Youth at Bentley tab to find out what we get up to with Upagear...

 Please contact firstname.lastname@example.org for more information!